-Now let's add some data!
-Click on the Add Column button again and this time select Assessment Column.
-First, let's add pupils' phonics scores by selecting the criteria shown in the screenshot below.
+Now let's add some assessment data.
+Click on the Add Column button again and, this time, select Assessment Column.
+First, let's add pupils' phonics scores by selecting Year 1, Summer term, Phonics score, Reading.

 Then we can add a recent standardised test score in reading.
-Click Add Another Column (or just use the main Add Column > Assessment button again).
+Choose Add Another Column (or just use the main Add Column > Assessment button again).

 In this example, a column of Rising Stars test scores have been added, but you can add whatever data you like.